ℹ️General information only. Last reviewed April 2026. Rules can change. Speak to a qualified professional for legal or financial advice.

 Register the death (within 5 days in England and Wales)

-In England and Wales, deaths must be registered within 5 days (8 days in Scotland).
+In England, Wales, and Northern Ireland, deaths must be registered within 5 days (8 days in Scotland).
 You register at the local register office in the district where the person died, not necessarily where they lived.

 You will need to bring the Medical Certificate of Cause of Death (MCCD) from the doctor, and if possible: the person's NHS medical card, birth certificate, marriage or civil partnership certificate, and any driving licence or passport.